expo/expo/guides/Creating Web Platform Modules.md

 ### Handling Unsupported Features

-More often than not you will need to guard for support.
+More often than not, the API layer will need to guard against unimplemented methods of the native layer.
 To this you should start methods that contain Platform Modules with an availability check.

 ```js
 // src/Print.ts